bomeara/geewhizPython/README.md

 ## Install Python

-To use this, you will need to install Python3 and several libraries(`pip install pynaturalist`, etc.)
+To use this, you will need to install Python3 and several libraries(`pip install pyinaturalist`, etc.)

 * pyinaturalist
 * tensorflow